 Below are examples of some of the easements we currently hold on public gardens:

 In late January 2016, John Fairey transferred ownership of the garden to the Peckerwood Garden Conservation Foundation, which for years has maintained and managed the gardens on his behalf for public enjoyment as well as horticultural research and education programs.
 In connection with this transfer, the Garden Conservancy agreed to accept and hold a conservation easement on the garden in orderto help ensure that the garden and its more than 3,000 species of rare and endangered plants will be protected in perpetuity.
-In late November 2016, our preservation team, Pamela Governale and Anne Welles, visited Peckerwood to monitor the easement.
+In late November 2016, as they continue to do annually, our preservation team, Pamela Governale and Anne Welles, visited Peckerwood--now known as the John Fairey Garden--to monitor the easement.

 The Ruth Bancroft Garden